gwalkey/AzureSQLDevOps/README.md

 # Azure SQL DevOps
-How to do CI/CD with Azure SQL in DevOps
+A quick How-to for Continuous Integration - Continuous Delivery with Azure SQL in DevOps

 Notes from May 15, 2021 Data Saturday Presentation